ObjectOops/icmc/slides/pages/days/day01.md

 <!--
 Demo each type.
 Discuss the pattern behind each of these types (small data).
+Show that you cannot assign a literal of the incorrect type.
 Note about the assignment operator.
 -->